-On April 14, 2008, the PRC Ministry of Science and Technology, the Ministry of Finance and the SAT enacted the Administrative Measures for Accreditation of High and New Technology Enterprises ("高新技术企业认定管理办法"), hereinafter referred to as the "Measures for High-Tech Enterprises", which was amended on January 29, 2016 and retroactively effective from January 1, 2016.
+On April 14, 2008, the PRC Ministry of Science and Technology, the Ministry of Finance and the SAT enacted the Administrative Measures for Accreditation of High and New Technology Enterprises (""), hereinafter referred to as the "Measures for High-Tech Enterprises", which was amended on January 29, 2016 and retroactively effective from January 1, 2016.
 Under the EIT Law and the Measures for High-Tech Enterprises, certain qualified high-tech companies may benefit from a preferential tax rate of 15% if they own core intellectual properties and their business fall into certain industries that are strongly supported by the PRC government and recognized by certain departments of the State Council.
-On July 11, 2018, the Circular on Extension of the Loss-Covering Carryover Period for High and New Technology Enterprises and Small and Medium-Sized Technological Enterprises ("关于延长高新技术企业和科技型中小企业亏损结转年限的通知") was enacted with retroactive effect from January 1, 2018.
+On July 11, 2018, the Circular on Extension of the Loss-Covering Carryover Period for High and New Technology Enterprises and Small and Medium-Sized Technological Enterprises ("") was enacted with retroactive effect from January 1, 2018.

-Pursuant to the Circular on Enterprise Income Tax Policies for Further Encouraging the Development of Software and Integrated Circuit Industries ("关于进一步鼓励软件产业和集成电路产业发展企业所得税政策的通知") promulgated by the Ministry of Finance and the SAT on April 20, 2012, with retroactive effect from January 1, 2011, and the Circular on Relevant Issues Concerning Preferential CIT Policies for Enterprises in Software and Integrated Circuit Industries ("关于软件和集成电路产业企业所得税优惠政策有关问题的通知") promulgated by the Ministry of Finance, SAT, NDRC, and MIIT on May 4, 2016 with retroactive effect from January 1, 2015, qualified software companies within the territory of the PRC shall enjoy tax benefits for a term of five years starting the first year that begins generating profits prior to December 31, 2017.
+Pursuant to the Circular on Enterprise Income Tax Policies for Further Encouraging the Development of Software and Integrated Circuit Industries (" - ") promulgated by the Ministry of Finance and the SAT on April 20, 2012, with retroactive effect from January 1, 2011, and the Circular on Relevant Issues Concerning Preferential CIT Policies for Enterprises in Software and Integrated Circuit Industries (" ") promulgated by the Ministry of Finance, SAT, NDRC, and MIIT on May 4, 2016 with retroactive effect from January 1, 2015, qualified software companies within the territory of the PRC shall enjoy tax benefits for a term of five years starting the first year that begins generating profits prior to December 31, 2017.
 In particular, such qualified companies shall be exempted from the EIT for the first two years, and from the third to the fifth year until the expiry of the tax holiday, shall enjoy a reduced rate of half of the statutory EIT rate of 25%.
 Puyi Bohui was granted the Certification of Software Company on December 31, 2013 and was qualified for the tax benefits of software companies starting 2015.
 For the years of 2015 and 2016, Puyi Bohui was exempted from the EIT; for the period between January 1, 2017 and December 31, 2019, Puyi Bohui was qualified for the reduced tax rate of half of the statutory EIT rate of 25%.
-Upon the expiry of the term of such tax benefits, Puyi Bohui was qualified for the reduced tax rate of half of the statutory EIT rate of 25%.
-Upon the expiry of the term of such tax benefits, Puyi Bohui was qualified for the reduced tax rate of half of the statutory EIT rate of 25%.
-Upon the expiry of the term of such tax benefits, Puyi Bohui was qualified for the reduced tax rate of half of the statutory EIT rate of 25%.
-Upon the expiry of the term of such tax benefits, Puyi Bohui was qualified for the reduced tax rate of half of the statutory EIT rate of 25%.
-Upon the expiry of the term of such tax benefits, Puyi Bohui was qualified as
+Upon the expiry of the term of such tax benefits, Puyi Bohui would not be able to renew or reapply for such tax benefits, unless otherwise provided by the relevant PRC laws and regulations.

-The Ministry of Finance, the SAT and the NDRC jointly promulgated the Circular of Tax Policy Issues concerning Deepening Implementation of the Western Development Strategy ("关于深入实施西部大开发战略有关税收政策问题的通知") on July 27, 2011, which took effect on July 1, 2011 and were amended on April 23, 2020.
+The Ministry of Finance, the SAT and the NDRC jointly promulgated the Circular of Tax Policy Issues concerning Deepening Implementation of the Western Development Strategy (""") on July 27, 2011, which took effect on July 1, 2011 and were amended on April 23, 2020.
 Under these regulations the enterprise income tax on an enterprise in an encouraged industry established in Western China shall be paid at a reduced rate of 15%, instead of the statutory enterprise tax rate of 25%, including foreign-invested enterprises.
 This incentive was first implemented in 2011 for 10 years, and has been extended to 2030.
 To qualify, enterprises must have 60% or more of their revenue from major businesses within the Catalogue of Encouraged Industries in Western Region.
 Puyi Consulting, Puyi Bohui and Chongqing Fengyi are qualified for west development taxation preference and are subject to an income tax rate of 15%.